On the local behavior of weighted orbital integrals and the affine Springer fibers: Introduction

+Assuming the purity hypothesis of Goresky, Kottwitz and MacPherson \cite{gkm1}, which states that $\xx_{\gamma}$ is cohomologically pure in the sense of Grothendieck-Deligne, conjecture \ref{conj rational} will follow from theorem \ref{main}.
+Indeed, the cohomological purity of $\xx_{\gamma}$ is equivalent to that of $F_{\gamma}$ according to our work \cite{chen1}, and the equivariant cohomology of $F_{\gamma}$ can be calculated as explained in \cite{cl1}, from which we deduce that $P_{\bnn}(t)$ is a polynomial in $t^{2}$ and that $|F_{\gamma}(\fq)|=P_{\bnn}(q^{1/2})$.
+For more details, see corollary \ref{conj rational reduced}.

-The proof of theorem \ref{main} involves the study of the local behavior of the weighted orbital integrals.
-In \cite{chen2}, we have explained a transition between counting points on the fundamental domain and the weighted orbital integrals.
-But unfortunately the recursion that we discovered in {\it{loc. cit.}} is hard to solve.
-Here we proceed differently and we are able to write down an explicit transition between $|F_{\gamma}^{M}(\fq)|$ and the weighted orbital integral $J_{A}^{M}(\gamma,\mathbbm{1}_{\kg(\co)})$, with $M$ running through the Levi subgroups of $G$ containing $A$, see theorem \ref{f to w} and \ref{w to f}.
-The question is then reduced to a similar rationality assertion for the weighted orbital integrals, which is also essentially a finiteness statement as we have explained for the generating series $P(q;\vec{t}\,)$.
+The proof of theorem \ref{main} involves the study of the local behavior of weighted orbital integrals.
+By theorem \ref{main f to w}, it is equivalent to a similar rationality assertion for the weighted orbital integrals, which is also a finiteness statement as we have explained for the generating series $P(q;\mathbf{t})$.
 Recall that the weighted orbital integrals do satisfy a finiteness property---the \emph{Arthur-Shalika germ expansion}.
 In the group-theoretic setting, Arthur \cite{a1} defined the weighted orbital integrals for the unipotent elements, and showed that the weighted orbital integrals can be expanded in terms of the unipotent ones.
 In \cite{walds local trace}, Waldspurger adapted Arthur's work to the Lie-algebraic setting.
 But unfortunately, both authors made no efforts to determine the domain of validity of the expansion.
-We fill in this gap.
+We fill in this gap for the group $\bfg=\gl_{d+1}$.
 Let $M$ be a Levi subgroup of $G$ containing $\gamma$, let $\cl(M)$ be the set of Levi subgroups of $G$ containing $M$.
-For $L\in \cl(M)$, let $\nn_{L}$ be the nilpotent cone of $\bl$, and let $[\nn_{L}(F)]$ be a set of representatives for the $\mathbf{L}(F)$-conjugacy classes in $\nn_{L}(F)$.
+For $L\in \cl(M)$, let $\nn_{L}$ be the nilpotent cone of $\bl$, and let $[\nn_{L}(F)]$ be a set of representatives for the $L$-conjugacy classes in $\nn_{L}(F)$.
 An element $\gamma\in \kg$ is said to be \emph{integral} if its characteristic polynomial has coefficients in $\co$.
+Let $\kg_{0}$ be the set of integral elements in $\kg$.